 Benefits and Minimum Essential Coverage Types

-The Affordable Care Act creates a lot of new rules and regulations for health insurance and adds some pretty ground breaking new benefits, rights, and protections.
-Some types of health insurance are required to follow all of ObamaCare’s rules and some aren’t.
-In a general sense, major medical plans that have to follow the majority of rules set forth by the ACA count as minimum essential coverage.
-That being said, minimum essential coverage is based on source rather than specific benefits or rules.
+The Affordable Care Act creates a lot of new rules and regulations for health insurance and adds some ground-breaking new benefits, rights, and protections.
+Some types of health insurance are required to follow all of ObamaCare’s rules, and some aren’t.
+Most major medical plans, which have to follow the majority of rules set forth by the ACA, count as minimum essential coverage.
+Minimum essential coverage is based on a source rather than a specific benefit or rule.
 You can find the types of coverage considered minimum essential coverage below.

 What Types of Health Insurance are Minimum Essential Coverage?

-In order to avoid the fee for not having health insurance you’ll have to obtain “minimum essential coverage” and maintain it throughout the year.
-Basically minimum essential coverage includes all Government and job based insurance and most Private Insurance.
-As a rule of thumb if you were allowed to keep your health insurance in 2014, bought major medical insurance on or off the marketplace, got covered through a public program, or got covered through work you typically have minimum essential coverage.
+To avoid the fee for not having health insurance, you’ll have to obtain “minimum essential coverage” and maintain it throughout the year.
+Minimum essential coverage includes all Government and job-based insurance and most Private Insurance.
+As a rule of thumb, if you were allowed to keep your health insurance in 2014, bought major medical insurance on or off the marketplace, were covered through a public program, or were covered through work, you typically had minimum essential coverage.

 Minimum Essential Coverage List

 Minimum essential coverage includes the following types of health insurance:

 - Employer-sponsored coverage (including COBRA coverage and retiree coverage)

 - Coverage purchased in the Individual Market, including a qualified health plan offered through the Health Insurance Marketplace (also known as an Affordable Insurance Exchange)

 - Medicare Part A coverage and Medicare Advantage plans

 - Certain types of veterans health coverage administered by the Veterans Administration